dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 So it's possible to make it work, but we consider this to be confusing and painful.
 You should only really need to use the `extern alias` mechanism if something somewhere has gone horribly wrong.
 We don't want to make it the norm in Rx usage.
 Admittedly, it wouldn't be needed for simple applications that use Rx directly.
 But it would become necessary any time you have indirect references to versions of Rx from both sides of this alleged 'clean break'.

 The only way to avoid this would be to change not just the NuGet package names but also all the namespaces.
 (Even this still has the potential to cause confusion if any file ends up needing to use namespaces from both worlds.)
 That somewhat resembles what the Azure SDK team did a few years back: they introduced a new set of libraries under a completely different set of namespaces.
 There was no attempt at or pretence of continuity.
 New NuGet packages were released, and the old ones they replaced have gradually been deprecated.
+Having worked on a couple of projects where we had to perform this particular migration, I can say that 'clean break' does not seem like a fitting description.

-You could argue that we've already done this.
+You could argue that we've already done exactly this proposed clean break.
 There's a whole new version of Rx at https://github.com/reaqtive/reaqtor that implements functionality not available in `System.Reactive`.
 (Most notably the ability to persist a subscription.
 In this, the ['reaqtive' implementation of Rx](https://reaqtive.net), operators that accumulate state over time, such as [`Aggregate`](https://introtorx.com/chapters/aggregation#aggregate), can migrate across machines, and be checkpointed, enabling reliable, persistent Rx subscriptions to run over the long term, potentially even for years.)
 The NuGet package names and the namespaces are completely different.
 There's no attempt to create any continuity here.

 An upshot of this is that there is no straightforward way to migrate from `System.Reactive` to the [reaqtive Rx](https://reaqtive.net).
 (The Azure SDK revamp has the same characteristic.
 You can't just change your NuGet package references: you need to change your code to use the newer libraries, because lots of things are just different.)